Pair Programming, TDD, and Rotation

 These questions are totally valid, and I would be hesitant to answer them for an environment that does not practice Test Driven Development (TDD).
 TDD was at the core of our culture, alongside pair programming.
 When used in combination with pair programming, TDD defines the boundaries for the driver3, making clear when engineers should switch roles.
 One engineer writes a test that should fail, and the other engineer writes the code that makes the test pass.
 Once the test passes, the engineer who just implemented the code writes the next test, and the ping-pong continues.
 At the end of the day, everyone ended up writing the same amount of code.

-While test-driven development (TDD) helps to build better and more structured code with clear contracts and interfaces4, pair programming gives the opportunity to discuss every step of the process, from architectural to code design decisions.
+While TDD helped us to build better and more structured code with clear contracts and interfaces4, pair programming gave us the opportunity to discuss every step of the process, from architectural to code design decisions.

-In a team of 10 engineers, pairing indefinitely with the same person was not an option for us.
+In a team of 10 iOS engineers, pairing indefinitely with the same person was not an option for us.
 We wanted all the engineers to have the opportunity to work with each other and in different areas of our mobile application (and Backend for Frontend, BFF).
 So we implemented pair rotation.
 Two engineers would never pair for more than one consecutive day.
-For example, if Alice and Bob are pairing today, tomorrow one of them will hand over the position to Carol.
-If Alice gives her spot to Carol on the second day, Bob will switch with Dave on the third day.
+For example, if Alice and Bob were pairing today, tomorrow one of them would hand over the position to Carol.
+If Alice gave her spot to Carol on the second day, Bob would switch with Dave on the third day.

 Day 1: Alice + Bob